Thursday, March 25, 2010

 Go with the flow.
 Etro's silk paisley caftan top does not require iron discipline to fit into over various summers.
 (Price, $590 from Net-a-porter).

-I realize there's another philosophy which is, buy a very close fitting, expensive garment and it motivate you to keep slim.
+I realize there's another philosophy which is, buy a very close fitting, expensive garment and it motivates you to keep slim.
 Consignment shops are full of examples.

 4. Special, but not intimidating